Chelsea Watego: Media and writing work

 Watego has written for numerous publications including IndigenousX, NITV, ABC News, Meanjin, SBS, The Guardian and The Conversation.
 Her essay Mythologies of Aboriginal Culture was nominated for the 2016 Horne Prize, but lost to Anna Spargo-Ryan's The Suicide Gene.

 From 2017 to 2020, she hosted Wild Black Women with Angelina Hurley on 98.9 FM in Brisbane.
 The show received particular publicity for its interview of Trevor Noah in 2019.
 In the episode, he and the hosts discussed a controversial joke he made in 2013 about Aboriginal women which Anita Heiss had called "disgusting and offensive".
 Noah received criticism for refusing to apologise for the joke.

 Watego has also often spoken at events and on panels, receiving praise particularly for a 2019 appearance at La Trobe University during which she spoke out against structural racism.

 In 2021, her first book, Another Day in the Colony, was published by University of Queensland Press.
 It is a collection of essays which "[examine] the ongoing and daily racism faced by First Nations peoples in so-called Australia," and has received positive reviews.
 Declan Fry in The Guardian described it as "a fierce manifesto for First Nations to flourish," Kara Nicholson for "Readings" labelled it a "collection of sharply written, fiercely intelligent and engaging essays" and "absolutely essential reading," and Monique Grbec in Kill Your Darlings declared that it "[gave] agency, dignity and power in response to the shared experience of racism" and called it "Deadly".
 At the 2022 Queensland Literary Awards it won the People’s Choice Queensland Book of the Year Award and was shortlisted for the Queensland Premier's Award for a Work of State Significance and Nonfiction.
 It was shortlisted for the 2022 Victorian Premier's Literary Awards for both Indigenous Writing and Nonfiction and for the 2022 Prime Minister's Literary Award for Nonfiction.
 It was also longlisted for the Stella Prize in 2022 and shortlisted for the Douglas Stewart Prize for Non-Fiction and the Indigenous Writers' Prize at the 2023 New South Wales Premier's Literary Awards.

+Her second book, Black thoughts matter, was published in 2025.